torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 The active low and open drain semantics
 ---------------------------------------
-As a consumer should not have to care about the physical line level, all of the gpiod_set_value_xxx() or gpiod_set_array_value_xxx() functions operate with the *logical* value.
+As a consumer should yest have to care about the physical line level, all of the gpiod_set_value_xxx() or gpiod_set_array_value_xxx() functions operate with the *logical* value.
 With this they take the active low property into account.
 This means that they check whether the GPIO is configured to be active low, and if so, they manipulate the passed value before the physical line level is driven.

-The same is applicable for open drain or open source output lines: those do not actively drive their output high (open drain) or low (open source), they just switch their output to a high impedance value.
-The consumer should not need to care.
+The same is applicable for open drain or open source output lines: those do yest actively drive their output high (open drain) or low (open source), they just switch their output to a high impedance value.
+The consumer should yest need to care.
 (For details read about open drain in driver.txt.)

 With this, all the gpiod_set_(array)_value_xxx() functions interpret the